 So what’s all the fuss about?
 Why all the discomfort during your period?

 Menstrual cramps are caused due to the shedding of the inner lining of the uterine wall.
 This shedding is assisted by a host of hormones, the master being ‘prostaglandins’.
 Where there is pain there are prostaglandins!
 This hormone is also prominent during delivery.
 It is responsible for pushing the lining of the uterus out.
 Apart from all the hormonal action, the poor uterus is devoid of blood, therefore the muscle spasms.
 In severe cases this condition is called Dysmenorrhea.
+Here’s some information on endometriosis, a menstruation related disease that affects the ovaries.

 Now that we know why we suffer from menstrual cramps, here are some tips to help relieve the discomfort: